IMATI-RS/SDB/README.md

 ## B) BATHYMETRY DERIVATION (MATLAB)
-The code script includes comments highlighting the main processing steps.
+The code script is developed on version R2022a and it includes comments highlighting the main processing steps.

 ## APPENDIX - ACCESS TO SENTINEL-2 SATELLITE DATA
 Free registration on the Copernicus Data Space Ecosystem to access and download Sentinels’ collections - https://identity.dataspace.copernicus.eu/auth/realms/CDSE/login-actions/registration?client_id=cdse-public&tab_id=zXE8Re-jUkQ